jupyterlab-contrib/jupyter-videochat/CONTRIBUTING.md

 ## Extending

-Other JupyterLab extensions can use `IVideoChatManager` to interact with the [Jitsi Meet API](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-iframe) instance, which has many _commands_, _functions_ and _events_.
+Other [JupyterLab extensions] can use the `IVideoChatManager` to interact with the
+[Jitsi Meet API](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-iframe)
+instance, which has many _commands_, _functions_ and _events_.
+Nobody has yet, _that we know of_: if you are successful, please consider posting an issue/screenshot on the GitHub repository!

 - Add `jupyterlab-videochat` as a `package.json` dependency